cardi/auntietuna/README.md

 then checks every other page the user visits to see if it looks like Bank of FooBar–if it does, it's likely phish and blocked.

-A paper describing the details and usability of AuntieTuna can be found
+A peer-reviewed, research paper describing the details and usability of AuntieTuna can be found online:
-online:
 > Calvin Ardi and John Heidemann 2016. **AuntieTuna: Personalized
 > Content-Based Phishing Detection**. *Proceedings of the NDSS Workshop
 > on Usable Security* (San Diego, California, USA, Feb.
 2016).